Allied Democratic Forces insurgency: 2020

-24 May – 9 civilians killed in an ADF attack on Beni, the ADF burned several houses to the ground as well.
+On 24 May, nine civilians were killed in an ADF attack on Beni.
+The ADF burned several houses to the ground as well.
 The army claimed they killed 17 of the attackers.

-25 May – 17 civilians killed in an ADF on the village of Makutano.

-26 May – At least 40 civilians were killed with machetes in an attack by the ADF on a village in Ituri province.
-The ADF also looted food and valuables in the attack.
+On 25 May, 17 civilians were killed in an ADF on the village of Makutano.
+On the 26th, at least forty civilians were killed by the ADF at a village in Ituri province.
+The ADF also looted food and other goods.